Flow-IPC/ipc/README.md

 `rsp` from a Unix domain socket FD -- sufficiently robust code would be significant in length and complexity;
 and challenging to make reusable.

----

-Please see [Documentation](#documentation) and/or [Quick tour](#quick-tour) below for a more in-depth look into Flow-IPC.

 ## Quick tour

 Flow-IPC is comprehensive, aiming to be useful in black-box fashion but providing public APIs and customization at lower layers also.
-The guided Manual (linked just above) covers everything...
+The guided Manual (linked above) covers everything...

 ...but here are a few specific topics of potential high interest, *in case* you're looking to jump into some code right away.